-Section 10 (1) requires all oil tankers above a certain size, all articulated tug barges and other towed waterborne vessels or barges transiting the waters of Grays Harbor to employ state-licensed pilots, tug escorts, and other safety measures.
-This measure will require rule-making modifications to include articulated tug barges and other towed waterborne vessels or barges operating on the waters of Grays Harbor.
+Section 10 (1) requires all oil tankers above a certain size, all articulated tug barges and other towed waterborne vessels or barges transiting the waters of Puget Sound, Grays Harbor and the Columbia River to employ state-licensed pilots, tug escorts, and other safety measures.
+This measure will require rule-making modifications to include articulated tug barges and other towed waterborne vessels or barges operating on the waters of Grays Harbor and the Columbia River.

 Section 10 (2) requires the Pilotage Commission to consult with the Department of Ecology to analyze the results of vessel traffic risk assessments and proceed with rule-making which must be designed to achieve best achievable protection.
-Prior to proceeding with rule-making the Commission shall consult with the United States Coast Guard, Grays Harbor Safety Committee, area tribes, Public Ports, local governments, and other appropriate entities.
+Prior to proceeding with rule-making the Commission shall consult with the United States Coast Guard, the Oregon board of Maritime pilots, the Puget Sound, Grays Harbor, and Columbia river harbor safety committees, area tribes, public ports in Oregon and Washington, local governments, and other appropriate entities.